About the Journal

 Sources of Support

 Other Education was begun in a small way in 2009 by Helen Lees, as a PhD student, in response to a gap in provision within the educational journals arena for a journal focusing on educational alternatives.
-Between 2010 and 2012, Helen Lees and Gert Biesta worked together on getting the journal launched as co-editors in 2012.
-From 2013 onwards Helen Lees has been sole Editor-in-Chief.
-Other Education has an Advisory Editors group and an international Editorial Board.
-We have two key team members who work as editorial assistant and book reviews editor.
+Between 2010 and 2012, Helen Lees and Gert Biesta worked together on getting the journal launched as Co-editors.
+From 2013 onwards Helen Lees has been Editor-in-Chief.
+In 2020 she was joined by Rosetta Cohen as Co-editor for a guest issue.
+In 2021 Gina Riley joined her as permanent Co-editor.
+Other Education has an international Editorial Board, relying heavily also on the goodwill and commitment of many wonderful and hard working volunteers to get issues to the public.